-- Apprehensiveness, withdrawal or passiveness - Restlessness (pacing, wandering) - Repetitive questioning or actions - Delusions (believing things that aren't true) - Hallucinations (hearing, seeing, smelling, or tasting things that aren't there) - Uninhibited behaviour (from overtly sexual behaviour to aggression)
+- Apprehensiveness, withdrawal or passiveness - Restlessness (pacing) - Repetitive questioning or actions - Delusions (believing things that aren't true) - Hallucinations (hearing, seeing, smelling or tasting things that aren't there) - A change in behaviour that is not considered normal for the person

-- Remember that all behaviour is a form of communication - try to determine what the person is trying to express e.g., fear, discomfort, frustration - Watch for behaviour changes that may result from physical illness such as a urinary tract infection or the flu - Consider whether the behaviour is mostly annoying or actually dangerous or anxiety causing - Identify and avoid situations that trigger upsetting reactions (Is the behaviour triggered by noise, too many people, too many expectations?
-Is the person hungry or in pain?) - Offer the person two choices, with a yes or no answer possible - Try gentle persuasion - Remain calm, reassure and distract to a more pleasant topic or location; during a family gathering, find time and a quiet space for one-onone visits with various family members - If not done already, register the person with the MedicAlert® Safely Home® program
+- Remember that all behaviour is a form of communication; try to determine what the person is trying to express, e.g. fear, discomfort, frustration - Watch for behaviour changes that may result from physical illness such as a urinary tract infection or the flu - Consider whether the behaviour is mostly annoying or actually dangerous or causing anxiety - Identify and avoid situations that trigger upsetting reactions (Is the behaviour caused by noise, too many people, too many expectations?
+Is the person hungry or in pain?) - Offer the person two choices, with a yes or no answer possible - Try gentle persuasion - Remain calm, reassure and distract to a more pleasant topic or location; during a family gathering, find time and a quiet space for oneon-one visits with various family members - Consider using a locating device or GPS.
+For information, visit: alzheimer.ca/locatingdevices.